david8862/keras-YOLOv3-model-set/yolo3/models/backbones/imagenet_training/README.md

 MultiGPU usage: use `--gpu_num N` to use N GPUs.
 It is passed to the [Keras multi_gpu_model()](https://keras.io/utils/#multi_gpu_model).

+### TODO
+- [ ] use [tensorflow_datasets](https://github.com/tensorflow/datasets) for image data feeding, to improve training efficiency on large dataset like Imagenet 2012

 ### Environment
 - Python 3.6.7
 - tensorflow 1.14.0